itismichael/that_template_repo/SECURITY.md

 - The version(s) of the software affected.
 - Any potential impact you've identified.

 We will acknowledge your report within 48 hours and will work with you to understand and address the issue.
 We aim to provide a fix as quickly as possible.

-Thank you for helping to keep this project secure.
+Thank you for helping to keep this project secure!